cloudfoundry/docker_driver_integration_tests/README.md

 - Run ginkgo not in parallel mode.
 (If you use -p, the tests will fail.)

 ```
-ginkgo -r
+ginkgo
 ```

-Note: to run tests, you'll need to be in a containing project or gopath (eg. diego_release).
+Note: to run tests, you'll need to be in a containing project or `GOPATH` (eg. diego_release).

 ## Examples
 There are sample scripts and fixture files in the [example](example/) folder that run certification tests against the volman test driver.